tonyshtark/ios-voice-llm-survey/README.md

    - The first run may take a few minutes as dependencies are downloaded and compiled
    - If you encounter signing issues, configure your developer account in Signing & Capabilities

-6. **Configure OpenAI API Key**
+6. **Configure LLM API Key**
    - After launching the app, tap the **Settings** button (⚙️) in the top-right corner of the navigation bar
-   - Enter your OpenAI API key in the settings dialog
+   - **Select API Provider**: Choose between OpenAI or Gemini
+     - **OpenAI** (Recommended) – Generally provides better accuracy and results for questionnaire matching
+     - **Gemini** (Alternative) – Supported as an alternative option
+   - **Configure API Keys**: Enter API keys for your chosen provider(s)
-   - Get your API key from: https://platform.openai.com/api-keys
+     - OpenAI API key: Get from https://platform.openai.com/api-keys
+     - Gemini API key: Get from https://makersuite.google.com/app/apikey
-   - The API key will be securely stored in UserDefaults and persist across app launches
+   - The API keys will be securely stored in UserDefaults and persist across app launches
-   - ⚠️ **Important**: You must configure the API key before using the LLM Recognition feature
+   - ⚠️ **Important**: You must configure at least one API key before using the LLM Recognition feature
+   - **Note**: You can configure both API keys and switch between providers at any time in settings

 7. **Permission Settings**
    - When using the recording feature for the first time, the app will request microphone permission